Existing law defines a battery as any willful and unlawful use of force or violence upon the person of another.

 Existing law authorizes any employer or collective bargaining representative whose employee has suffered harassment, unlawful violence, or a credible threat of violence from any individual, which can reasonably be construed to be carried out or to have been carried out at the workplace, to seek a temporary restraining order and an injunction on behalf of the employee and other employees of the employer.

 This bill would require a temporary restraining order issued pursuant to a violation of the above provision to be enforceable across the entirety of any public transit system, as defined.
-The bill would authorize a law enforcement agency with jurisdiction over the area where the public transit system is located to enforce the temporary restraining order, as specified.
-The bill would require a law enforcement agency with jurisdiction over the area where the public transit system is located to notify the public transit system of the issuance of an order in order to obtain the transit system's assistance with enforcement.
+The bill would authorize a law enforcement agency with jurisdiction over the public transit system is located to enforce the temporary restraining order, as specified.
+The bill would require the public transit system to notify a law enforcement agency of the issuance of the order in order to assist with enforcement.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.